cablehead/stacks/README.md

 CURRENTLY HERE

 - GPT:
-    - save settings
-    - populate form with current settings
     - add an action to send a stack to GPT
         - stream response?
         - add response to stack

-- Track focused Stack backend-side

-- New copies / notes go to the currently focused Stack

 - Create a new stack